 At best (although we admit we, industry standards will hopefully be improved, but unless something significant happens, the live animal export trade isn’t going anywhere any time soon, particularly when leading players such as Emanuel Exports have a seat on the board of the industry policy maker, the Australian Live Exporters Council (ALEC).

-So what could ‘something significant’ look like?
+So, what could ‘something significant’ look like?

-There’s only way to put a stop to harmful and destructive industries like live animal export.
+There’s only one way to put a stop to harmful and destructive industries like live animal export.
 We have to hit them where it hurts them most… in their back pockets.

 Ordinary Australians have an extraordinary superpower; our superannuation, which is often invested in industries that damage the environment and cause harm to humans and animals alike.